-Pull this crispy Flatbread Pizza with Pesto, Shaved Asparagus, Mushrooms and Feta together in 15 minutes flat!
-So good and so easy!
-This recipe is vegetarian.
+Pull a crispy Flatbread Pizza together in 15 minutes flat!
+Yeah!
+This vegetarian naan pizza is so good and soooo easy!
 Disclosure: This post is sponsored by Earthbound Farm.
-Thank you for supporting brands that help support Vanilla And Bean.
+Thank you for supporting brands that help keep Vanilla And Bean cookin’!

 I’ve been struggling with Sunday evenings.
 Knowing the alarm clock is just around the corner doesn’t excite me.
 Mondays are hard.
-Hard because weekends are soooo great and all I want is to have an extended weekend every weekend.
-I’m not asking too much, right?
+Hard because weekends are soooo easy and all I want is to have an extended weekend every weekend.
+I’m not asking for too much, right?

-Spending time outdoors in beautiful places is all I want to do.
-I get a bit of cabin fever during our short Winter-gray days, so when the skies clear, and the temperatures warm, I want to spend as much time as I can outside walking, hiking, exploring, looking for Spring migrants or pulling weeds and planting in the Garden of Weedin’.
+Since it’s spring and the temperatures are warming, spending time outdoors in beautiful places is at the top of the weekend list.
+I get a bit of cabin fever during our short Winter-gray days, so when the skies clear, and the temperatures warm, I want to spend as much time as I can outside walking, hiking, exploring, or pulling weeds and planting in the Garden of Weedin’.

-When Earthbound Farm asked how me how I could incorporate a not-so-everyday salad on Sunday evenings that would allow last-minute weekend freedom, I started thinking more about Sunday evening priorities and how I’ve been feeling.
-Since our long Winter days have passed, for now, I needed a nudge to get me thinking differently about Sunday evening dinner.
+When Earthbound Farm asked how me how I could incorporate a not-so-everyday salad on Sunday evenings that would allow last-minute weekend fun and freedom, I started thinking more about Sunday evening priorities and how I’ve been feeling.
+Since our long winter days have passed, for now, I needed a nudge to get me thinking differently about Sunday evening dinner.